Chautauqua Park Wedding & Elopement Guide for 2026

 Hey there!
 My name’s Iver Marjerison.

-I’m a Colorado-based micro-wedding planner and officiant, and over the years I’ve helped plan hundreds of small weddings and elopements across the state.
+I’m a Colorado micro-wedding planner, and over the years I’ve helped plan hundreds of small weddings and elopements across the state.
 This guide covers everything you need to know about getting married at Chautauqua Park.

 Chautauqua Park is one of the most iconic small wedding and elopement locations in Boulder, known for its Flatirons backdrop, open meadow setting, and historic character.
 Because it’s a public park with heavy daily use, weddings here operate under specific permit rules, guest limits, and timing considerations.
 This guide breaks down how weddings and elopements actually work at Chautauqua Park — including permits, ceremony logistics, best times of day, crowd considerations, and the real pros and cons couples should understand before choosing this location.